ucsb-cs48-w19/6pm-ucsb-rooms/README.md

 ## **Deploying to a new Heroku app**
 1. Install heroku CLI
 2. Login
+3. Create a Heroku app
-3. Set up a heroku remote by running the command: heroku git:remote -a "name of app"
+4. Set up a heroku remote by running the command: heroku git:remote -a "name of app"
-4. do a git add,commit,push to the heroku app.
+5. do a git add,commit,push to the heroku app.
 For the push command use: git push heroku "your current branch":master
-5. configure the heroku app to a heroku database by running this command: heroku addons:create heroku-postgresql:hobby-dev
+6. configure the heroku app to a heroku database by running this command: heroku addons:create heroku-postgresql:hobby-dev
-6. migrate the database over to heroku using the shell script.
+7. migrate the database over to heroku using the shell script.
 Run the command ./migrateDatabase.sh
-7. run the app on heroku and enjoy: do this by going to the app on Heroku and hitting deploy
+8. run the app on heroku and enjoy: do this by going to the app on Heroku and hitting deploy